Best Paper Award at the 12th Web for all Conference

 Diagrams can be well-drawn, high-resolution images, but they can also be cropped from scanned books with dirty pages and fingerprints.
 These images are cleaned so they can be correctly interpreted.

 Interpretation naturally depends on the type of diagrams we need to recognize.
 The current technology concentrates on chemical diagrams of molecules, which are crucial for studying chemistry and the biosciences.
 As there are many ways to express the same molecule as a diagram, depending on author preference or author emphasis, our software has to deal with these style differences and interpret different depictions of molecules in a uniform way.

-Once the basic structure of the diagram, and thus of the chemical molecule is determined, ...To read the full article, login or become a member --- it's free!
+Once the basic structure of the diagram, and thus of the chemical molecule is determined, the program further analyzes the molecule, and computes as much information as is needed to generate a detailed and full explanation of the diagram.

 by Dr. Volker Sorge